madagra/minjob/README.md

 ## Description

 *minjob* is a simple, purely Python library which allows to monitor Python threads and processes.
 It restarts the processes it monitors when a fatal exception occurs and can smoothly terminate them.
-Optionally, it can also send an email in the case a process has failed too many times.

 This small library provides a simple way for dealing with fatal exceptions when running simple multi-thread/multi-process applications with high availability requirements such as market trading bots.

+By default the library will print the logs of the failed jobs at `{HOME}/.minjob.log`.

 ## Installation and Usage